erikedin/Behavior.jl/README.md

 These are some current limitations, that will be lifted as development progresses:

-- Only one feature file.
+- Reads feature and step definition files from a single hardcoded directory.

-    Today only the feature file `features/spec.feature` is read.
+    Today only the directory `features` is searched for feature files.
 Step files are only read from `features/steps/*.jl`.
 Going forward, all feature files and all step files will be read of course.

 - Scenario Outlines are parsed, but cannot be executed.
 - Presenting the results of scenarios is very rudimentary.
-- No final pass/fail result is reported.

-    This means it cannot yet be used as part of an automatic tests, as there's no way to check for success or failure.

 - No setup or teardown functions.

-In short, this package is not ready for general use.
+In short, this package has the minimal amount of features required to make it useful, but no more.

 # License
 ExecutableSpecifications.jl is licensed under the Apache License version 2.0.